BerndWessels/terraform/README.md

 The platform contains the public marketing page and can be branded, so that you can resell the complete platform.

 ## Products
-The products are the actual services within the platform offering and contain the private web and mobile apps.
+The products are the actual services within the platform offering and contain the private web and mobile apps the users log into.

 # Platform Environment Setup